shiven0nly/Confetti-button/README.md

 - CSS
 - Javascript (inline)
 ----
-# Its a confetti button u can use it on birthdays, celebration websites on made, u can also change the no. of particles and spread area.. in javascript
+# Its a confetti button u can use it on birthdays, celebration websites on made, u can also change the no. of particles and spread area.. in javascript by inc no. {100...etc}